wp-plugins/chatnox-live-chat/readme.txt

 == Description ==

-ChatNox is a Super Easy live chat system that adds a beautiful live-chat widget to your Wordpress website.
+ChatNox is a Super Easy live chat system that adds a beautiful live-chat widget to your Wordpress website or blog.
 Engage with visitors on your website and convert more sales.
 Answer questions, provide support using ChatNox Live Chat.

 **Watch our intro video**